 For the Split-UE in the option C case, the new address of Local DNS Server cannot be provided to the TE or the TE OS from the ME, Annex C documents mitigations for this scenario.

 4. UE sends a DNS Query message.
 In the case of IPv6 multi-homing the UE selects the source IP prefix based on the IPv6 multi-homed routing rule provided by SMF.
+If required, the UE/applications invoke the DNS query procedure as described in 6.2.1A.

 5. The DNS Query message is forwarded to the Local DNS Server and handled as described in following: